 While I appreciate the fact that Mr. V speaks his mind, I am sure he’d be open to hearing a different philosophy from someone who is normally a little less vocal than he is…

 Shortly after making the video above, Gary decided to clarify his position by writing “One Man’s Point of View.”

 As a media guy who loves taking checks from real estate agents, he apparently decided to clarify his position to people who disagree with him.

 Some of my favorite nuggets of wisdom from his rebuttal talk about how important it is to make people think you are a big deal.
-You see, renting a larger home is a great status symbol.
+You see, renting a larger home is a great status symbol find your perfect property to rent using this apartment questions.
 In some worlds, it is also really important to drive a fancy car so that you can impress people by spending capital where it really helps.
-Fancy cars, instagram and status symbols…
+Fancy cars, Instagram and status symbols…

 Here’s a fun quote that I found interesting…